-argument to extern "C" function contains compiler generated information static S sv;
+argument to extern "C" function contains compiler generated information

 A class with virtual functions or virtual bases is being passed to a function that will not know the type of the argument.
 Since this information can be encoded in a variety of ways, the code may not be portable to another environment.